ORAL COMMUNICATION IN BUSINESS [30 hours]

 This module introduces the visual, vocal and verbal elements of oral communication.
-Special attention is given to oral presentation skills in which students are taught how to deliver a speech to an audience.
-Students will be taught on how to make presentations of a descriptive, narrative, informative and persuasive nature based on scenarios set in a business context.
+Students are taught how to deliver speeches and presentations based on current affairs and scenarios set in a business context.

-This module provides students with the ability to utilize software tools for business, developing students with advanced word & spreadsheet application capabilities and effective use of presentation application tool.
-Students will have a better understanding and hands-on practice of integrating these tools in deploying meaningful business scenarios through projects and cases.
+This module provides students with the ability to utilise spreadsheet application for business decision making.
+Students will have a better understanding and hands-on practice of using spreadsheet tools to solve realistic business scenarios through projects and cases.

 This module provides students with an understanding of the fundamental principles and concepts of marketing.
 Topics include marketing philosophies, differences between consumer and business markets, marketing mix strategies, basic market research skills for analysing market opportunities and the concept of marketing through electronic media.

 This module provides students with a fundamental understanding of microeconomics principles and concepts.
 Students are taught to analyse and apply these concepts to business decision-making.
 Topics include theory of supply and demand, theory of the firm and production, and market structures.